bc-compsci-club/team-tech-project-website/docs/resources/learn.md

 Interested in learning how to program, learning a new technology, or just want a quick refresher on a topic?
 Take a look at these resources here!

-**Resources with a ⭐ are recommended for anyone that has never programmed before or is new to the field of computer science!**
+**Resources with a &nbsp;⭐&nbsp; are recommended for anyone that has never programmed before or are new to the field of computer science!**

 ## Upcoming Events and Workshops